By: Gabrielle Massari

-- Florida would still require $10,000 in property damage coverage, there is no change here.
+- Florida would still require $10,000 in property damage coverage

 What Mike thinks of this: With this new optional $5,000 in med pay, there is not an 80% maximum limit that PIP currently has and the $5,000 will cover 100% of the first $5,000 in medical bills, if purchased.
-So why is this in the bill, according to Mike it is because there had to be a compromise with the lobbyists representing chiropractors, medical providers, and hospitals, as they wanted some type of coverage that would pay them following an accident.
-If there is no way to pay these providers through car insurance coverage upfront, and the client did not have health insurance, then they could not ensure they would get paid.
+So why is this in the bill?
+According to Mike, it is because there had to be a compromise with the lobbyists representing chiropractors, medical providers, and hospitals.
+This is because they wanted some type of coverage that would pay them following an accident.
+If there is no way to pay these providers through car insurance coverage upfront, then they could not ensure they will receive payment.
+The same goes for if the client does not have health insurance.

-Does this protect you as a consumer?
 This provision only protects those without health insurance, which is why it is optional.
 If you do have health insurance.
-While this may not help everyone, it will help several Floridians who do not carry medical insurance to get care after an accident and it appeases the lobbyists enough to get this important first step passed.
+While this may not help everyone, it will help several Floridians who do not carry medical insurance.
+Also, it appeases the lobbyists enough to pass this important first step.

-- Every Florida motorist would be required to carry a minimum level of $25,000 per injury or death of one person and a total of $50,000 per accident occurrence in bodily injury coverage.
+- A minimum level of $25,000 per injury or death of one person

 What Those Against the Change are Arguing